gbgabiola/notes/quotes.md

 > "A good traveler has no fixed plans and is not intent on arriving." - Lao Tzu

 > "Don't underestimate the value of doing nothing, of just going along, listening to all the things you can't hear, and not bothering." - Winnie the Pooh

+> "Simplicity is prerequisite for reliability." - Edsger W. Dijkstra

 ## Friends